 The ecosystem of the park is too vast; made up of the Maasai Mara plains, Maswa game reserve, Lolindo reserve, and Ikorongo and Grumeti game reserves.
 It is known among the most stable and oldest ecosystems in the whole world; the Serengeti ecosystems cover as much as 15,000km2 and in this are the endless savannah plains dotted with jagged Kopjes and acacia trees.
 What makes this ecosystem unique is the flora, fauna, vegetation and the climatic conditions.

-By Car; you can use the main road from Arusha to Serengeti by car, the distance covered is 325km which is approximately an 8hour drive.
+you can use the main road from Arusha to Serengeti by car, the distance covered is 325km which is approximately an 8hour drive.
 Here you go via Rift valley escarpment, Lake Manyara gate, through the farming lands of NCA, continuing passed the Olduvai Gorge and get to Serengeti.
 At Lobo and Seronera; there are facilities like garages where you can refuel your cars.

-By plane; the nearest Airport is in Arusha, where one can use an internal flight from Arusha to Seronera Airstrip just in the middle of the park where you can be transferred to your lodge by car.
+the nearest Airport is in Arusha, where one can use an internal flight from Arusha to Seronera Airstrip just in the middle of the park where you can be transferred to your lodge by car.

 Best time to Visit